 In terms of Brisbane weekend getaways, Stanthorpe is also a lovely choice, particularly in the colder winter months.
 Stanthorpe is a rural town a few hours away from Brisbane, close to the NSW border and is the ultimate destination for wine lovers – but don’t worry, it is super family friendly too!

 The most popular thing to do in Stanthorpe is to visit all the wonderful wineries in the area.
 The area is also well known for its delicious local produce such as apples, cheese, truffles and olives.
-The area is close to some beautiful national parks like Girraween and Bald Rock which have a range of great walking tracks.
+The area is close to some beautiful national parks like Girraween and Bald Rock, which have great walking tracks.

-For families, there are some great cabins available, or for couples, there are some pretty unique luxurious accommodation options too.
+There are some great cabins available for families or for couples; there are some pretty unique luxurious accommodation options.
 We personally recommend the Granite Brewery Retreat as they have some lovely cabins for families.

 One of my all time favourite short getaways from Brisbane is Noosa.
 It has a great laid back vibe, and there is just so much to do in Noosa as well as the perfect place to do very little too!

 There is also plenty of shops to explore along Hastings Street as well as cafes and restaurants.
-Noosa is also in the perfect location to explore nearby regions around the Sunshine Coast as well as take a day trip to the world famous Fraser Island.
+Noosa is also in the perfect location to explore nearby regions around the Sunshine Coast and take a day trip to the world famous K’gari.

 Lamington National Park

-Some of the best weekend trips from Brisbane are found in one of the many nearby national parks, such as the World Heritage Lamington National Park.
-This area has some of the world’s most extensive subtropical rainforest and has excellent views across the Scenic Rim.
+Some of the best weekend trips from Brisbane are found in many nearby national parks, such as the World Heritage Lamington National Park.
+This area has some of the world’s most extensive subtropical rainforests and has excellent views across the Scenic Rim.

-Of course while visiting the Lamington National Park, you can spend your days venturing into the rainforest exploring a range of walking tracks which will take you past gorgeous waterfalls and rockpools.
+Of course, while visiting the Lamington National Park, you can spend your days venturing into the rainforest, exploring a range of walking tracks that will take you past gorgeous waterfalls and rockpools.
 There is also some great wineries and restaurants in the area too.

-Many people choose to stay at O’Reilly’s Rainforest Retreat where you can enjoy guided wildlife walks, segway tours and the popular Tree Top Walk.
-For the ultimate rainforest experience, why not stay at Nightfall where you stay in the most luxurious tents, surrounded by the rainforest.
+Many people choose to stay at O’Reilly’s Rainforest Retreat, where you can enjoy guided wildlife walks, segway tours and the popular Tree Top Walk.
+However, for the ultimate rainforest experience, why not stay at Nightfall, where you stay in the most luxurious tents, surrounded by the rainforest.
 Click here for a full range of accommodation options.

-There are many gorgeous beaches to choose from including Kings Beach, which is a popular surf beach or the calmer waters of Bulcock and Golden Beaches which are along the Pumicestone Passage.
-Other things to do in Caloundra include boat cruises, kayaking, exploring the local street art as well as having long lunches in one of the many waterfront cafes and restaurants.
+There are many gorgeous beaches to choose from, including Kings Beach, a popular surf beach or the calmer waters of Bulcock and Golden Beaches, along the Pumicestone Passage.
+Other things to do in Caloundra include boat cruises, kayaking, exploring the local street art, and having long lunches in one of the many waterfront cafes and restaurants.